a-ws-m/ygo-draft/README.md

 1. Visit the home page
 2. Upload your cube CSV file (you can create one at [YGOProdeck Cube Builder](https://ygoprodeck.com/cube/))
 3. Configure your draft settings:
-   - Select a draft method (Winston or Rochester)
+   - Select a draft method (Winston, Rochester or Grid)
    - Set the number of players
    - Configure additional settings based on the draft method
 4. Start the draft and share the URL with other players